dart-archive/www.dartlang.org/src/site/effective-dart/design/index.markdown

 </div>

-### PREFER naming non-boolean properties and variables using a noun phrase.
+### PREFER a noun phrase for a non-boolean property or variable.
 {:.no_toc}

 The reader's focus is on *what* the property is.
 If the user cares more about